-It is a “must do” for aspiring Sydney to Hobart hopefuls and is accepted by the Cruising Yacht Club of Australia as an official qualifier for the great race.
+The Geraldton Classic is a “must do” for aspiring Sydney to Hobart hopefuls and is accepted by the Cruising Yacht Club of Australia as an official qualifier for the great race, Sydney to Hobart.

-Over the years, with the assistance of the Geraldton Yacht Club, the “Geraldton” has evolved into a full scale regatta.
-The races north and southbound are added to scores from the Lobster Pot race series run in Geraldton to make a up a comprehensive series.
+Over the years, with the assistance of the Geraldton Yacht Club, the “Geraldton” has evolved into a full-scale regatta.
+The races north and southbound are added to scores from the Lobster Pot Regatta run in Geraldton to make up a comprehensive series.

-In addition to the Geraldton Race, the Club normally runs two additional events – a short Category 4 ocean race which starts and ends at Fremantle, and the annual “Billy Run”, an escorted race on Cockburn Sound which has its origins in an overnighter to Rottnest Island, but has been reinvigorated by a switch of venue to Rockingham, where the Cruising Yacht Club make members welcome.
-This event is run under the same safety standards as the Club’s river events and is a golden opportunity to enjoy some safe sailing on the ocean, combined with great social interaction hosted by TCYC.
+In addition to the Geraldton Ocean Race, the Club normally runs two additional events – a short Category 4 ocean race which starts and ends at Fremantle, and the annual “Billy Run”, an escorted race on Cockburn Sound which has its origins in an overnighter to Rottnest Island.
+This event is run under the same safety standards as the Club’s river events and is a golden opportunity to enjoy some safe sailing on the ocean.

-Most of ocean racing’s current competing yachts are now based at Fremantle – an obvious development to avoid the time consuming journey downriver and the associated problems of lowering and raising masts to negotiate the bridges, but Club connections remain strong, with members like the Walsh family, Mike Giles and Garth Curran all representing South of Perth even though their yachts reside at Fremantle.
+Most of ocean racing’s current competing yachts are now based at Fremantle – an obvious development to avoid the time-consuming journey downriver and the associated problems of lowering and raising masts to negotiate the bridges, but Club connections remain strong, with members like the Walsh family, Mike Giles and Chris Hind all representing South of Perth even though their yachts reside at Fremantle.